Manuscript preparation instructions

 Please prepare your typescript text using a word-processing package (save in .doc or .rtf format).
-The manuscript should be double-spaced throughout and all pages should be numbered.
+The manuscript should be double-spaced throughout and should include line numbers and page numbers.
 Where appropriate (see table), manuscripts should be organized as follows: (a) Title page; (b) Abstract and Key words; (c) Text with the following sections: Introduction, Materials and methods, Results, Discussion, Acknowledgements; (d) Tables; (e) Figure legends; (f) Video legends; and (g) References.

 This journal follows our standard Oxford SciMed style.
 By following the mini style checklist here you can ensure that your manuscript follows the major style points.